-The Audi A6 Allroad is essentially a rough and ready version of the load-lugging Avant that traverses the middle ground between an estate and an SUV, and the Volkswagen Group's burgeoning range which includes the A4 Allroad, Golf Alltrack, Passat Alltrack, and Skoda Octavia Scout.
+The Audi A6 Allroad is essentially a rough and ready version of the load-lugging Audi A6 Avant that traverses the middle ground between an estate and an SUV, and the Volkswagen Group's burgeoning range which includes the A4 Allroad, Volkswagen Golf Alltrack, Volkswagen Passat Alltrack, and Skoda Octavia Scout.

 That’s surprising, because thanks to weight being reduced by around 20 per cent over the old car through the extensive use of aluminium, on-paper performance is impressive.
 It’ll reach 62mph in 7.5sec and reach a 139mph maximum while returning 46.3mpg on the combined cycle and emitting 159g/km of CO2.